 They’re investigating whether class action lawsuits can be filed against companies who only allow workers to use the bathroom at certain times or under certain circumstances.
 If filed and successful, class action lawsuits could help overturn these aggressive and potentially illegal policies for all current and future employees.

-If you’ve been denied reasonable access to the bathroom at work, learn more about this investigation and what you can do by filling out the form on this page.
 It doesn’t cost anything to get in touch or to speak to someone about your rights, and employers are forbidden by law to take action against their employees for doing so.

 Denying Bathroom Breaks: Is It Legal?

 Under Occupational Safety and Health Administration (OSHA) standards, employers cannot unreasonably restrict bathroom access and must allow their workers to use the facilities as needed.

 When an employer only permits its workers to use the bathroom during breaks or after a certain number of hours has passed, they are not only breaching OSHA regulations – they could also be violating laws prohibiting disability and sex discrimination.
 This is because women, including pregnant women, may need to use the facilities more often than men – and the same goes for workers with certain health conditions, such as bladder incontinence or bowel disease.